KishoreIthadi/DotNet-Core-Essentials/README.md

 ### **What is DCE?**

-**Using this visual studio code extension you can create, debug, run and publish DotNet core/standard applications**
+**Using this visual studio code extension you can create, debug, run and publish DotNet core/standard applications in C#, VB & F# languages **

 ---